 Holidays and inclement weather have been considered in determining the pricing structure.
 It is expected that classes may cancel from time to time due to conditions beyound our control.
-Tuition is not prorated for “short months” nor for the occasional closing due to inclement weather.
+Tuition is not prorated for “short months” nor for the occasional closing due to inclement weather or extenuating circumstances.
 In the event of a closing or class cancellation, every reasonable effort will be made to schedule make-up sessions or extend session dates.

 SECTION III: Attendance Policy

 Attendance is taken during each class.
-Generally, clubs and classes do not enforce a participation or minimum attendance policy to remain on the roster if accounts are current.
+Generally, clubs and classes do not enforce a participation standard or minimum attendance policy to remain on the roster if accounts are current.

-Accounts with no payment activity and a “no-show” at the time of the first scheduled class will result in an automatic “drop” from the roster unless prior arrangements have been made with the teacher or network director.
+Accounts with no payment activity and a “no-show” at the time of the first scheduled class will result in an automatic “drop” from the roster unless prior arrangements/communication have been made with the administrators.